Types of Decisions, Skills, and the Six Cs

 Construct, Compile, Collect, Compare, Consider, Commit.

-- Consider.
-What might go wrong with each alternative.
+- Consider: what could go wrong with each alternative.

-- Commit.
-Make the decision and follow with it.
+- Commit: make the decision and follow through.

 How was this article?